 In February 2017, the U.S. Army Corps of Engineers (USACE), the Indiana State Historic Preservation Officer and the Advisory Council on Historic Preservation signed a Memorandum of Agreement to comply with Section 106 of the National Historic Preservation Act.
 The MOA has informed the design of Phase 3B3, recognizing that it will affect both Holcomb Gardens and the Indianapolis Central Canal, both of which are eligible for listing on the National Register of Historic Places.
 The MOA specifies how the project will minimize or mitigate its effect on the historic area.
-Some vegetation management activities occurred along Westfield Blvd between February and March 2017.After advertising the project and receiving bids from contractors, the U.S. Army Corps of Engineers awarded the construction contract in July 2017.
+Some vegetation management activities occurred along Westfield Blvd between February and March 2017.After advertising the project and receiving bids from contractors, the U.S. Army Corps of Engineers awarded the construction contract in July 2017 (More information here).
 Considering the time required to complete official documentation and safety planning, construction work may be expected to begin in the fall of 2017.
 The scope of the project includes: a flood gate across the Central Canal near the intersection of Westfield Boulevard and Capitol Avenue to connect to INFDRP Phase 3B-2; and a floodwall, constructed along Westfield Boulevard tying to high ground in Holcomb Gardens on the campus of Butler University.

 Construction of the project will avoid or minimize the destruction of mature trees along the project, and grasses will be planted on both sides of the floodwall following its construction.
 Pedestrian connectivity and accessibility will be maintained along the levee by the construction of both a series of pedestrian openings along the length of the floodwall; and by a multi-use paved path between Holcomb Gardens and the pedestrian bridge on Illinois Street.
 The visual impact of the northernmost portion of the floodwall will be minimized with the use of a passive floodwall system which will only spring into place in the case of high water.
 The floodwall will be covered in Ashlar stone in a tone appropriate to the surrounding natural environment, so as to limit its visual impact.